RBC-DSAI-IITM/SSCCNN/readme.md

 `src` folder contains the model files along with the necessary auxillary utilities file.

-Next you may download the pre-trained model from Google Drive: https://drive.google.com/open-file-link-here

 You will also have to download the HANDS2017 dataset manually from [here](https://competitions.codalab.org/competitions/17356).

 ### To train model from scratch